Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Conclusion

 I hope you got a fair idea about various injection mold types.
-Though this list is not exclusive and there are many more types of molds available.
+However, this list is not exclusive and there are many more types of molds available.
 Also, companies generally use a combination of different types of mold to get the best result.

 In case you know about any other mold type then do let me know and I will include those in the list.